Senator Cory Gardner keeps voting with Trump against our environment

 5. To undo a rule that would have made it easier for the public to influence decisions about our public lands.

-The Bureau of Land Management (BLM) had recently made this rule to update land management processes.
+The Bureau of Land Management (BLM) had recently made a rule to update land management processes.
 Both experts and the public agreed it was a much-needed step to improving management of our public lands.
 Senator Gardner’s vote overturned this rule and prevented the BLM from ever making a similar rule.
 This is an example of shutting out local voices while putting our public lands at risk.

 6. To let coal companies continue polluting our streams.